Photo Credit: Katie Weber

 - Plan ahead and prepare

 Hunting and the IAT

 Many public and private lands along the Ice Age Trail are open to hunting during a variety of hunting seasons.
-Here is a public land access map (loads slowly) produced by the Wisconsin Department of Natural Resources to help you determine where you may hunt or encounter hunting.
+Here is a Public Access Lands map (loads slowly) produced by the Wisconsin Department of Natural Resources (DNR) to help you determine where you may hunt or encounter hunting.

 Land Management Success Stories!

 Land restoration involves the removal of invasive species along the Trail corridor and actively casting seeds for native prairie plants.
 This creates beneficial habitat for endangered species like Monarch and Karner Blue butterflies.
 It also improves the hiker experience by enhancing the Trail’s natural beauty.